 The ongoing effects of the COVID-19 pandemic on the mental health and well-being of older Americans are currently unknown, which limits the development of targeted public health strategies to support their short- and long-term health outcomes in the wake of this crisis.

 The specific aims of this research are to:

-- Investigate dynamic changes in older adults’ experiences, perspectives, daily activities, coping strategies, mental health, and well-being throughout the rapidly developing COVID-19 pandemic;
+Investigate dynamic changes in older adults’ experiences, perspectives, daily activities, coping strategies, mental health, and well-being since the COVID-19 pandemic onset.